**Alt text:** A person wearing a plain white T-shirt standing against a blurred background with several potted plants.

 • Dehydration – Leaves your skin dry and less elastic.

-• Weakened immune system – Slows down the body’s natural curing or mending process.
+• Weakened immune system – Slows down the body’s natural healing process.

 If you’re celebrating your new tattoo, opt for non-alcoholic drinks or wait a few weeks before indulging.

-Are All Fats Created Equal in the setting of Dermal Rejuvenation?
+Are All Fats Created Equal in the Context of Dermal Rejuvenation?

-Not all fats are bad—some are necessary for skin curing or mending.
+Not all fats are bad—some are essential for skin healing.

 Unhealthy Fats to Avoid: